kserderc/d2kg/README.md

 #### EU Programme

 The EU Programme Authority Table (AT) (https://op.europa.eu/en/web/eu-vocabularies/dataset/-/resource?uri=http://publications.europa.eu/resource/dataset/eu-programme) is a controlled vocabulary providing the list of programmes created and coordinated by the European Union and financially supported by the European Union or, in a few cases, by the contributions from the Member States.
 It has been developed specifically for the EU Budget as open linked data project.
-It indicates the authority code and start-use date of each concept and gives labels in all ocial EU languages.
+It indicates the authority code and start-use date of each concept and gives labels in all official EU languages.
 It provides useful insights when used in the context of an ontology to identify sources of funding for instance.

 #### Main Activity